MicrosoftDocs/cross-device/project-rome-docs/iOS/api-reference/activities/useractivities/MCDUserActivity.md

 This class represents a single user activity instance.
 A user activity is created by an app during its execution to notify the system of a user work stream that can be continued on another device or at another time on the same device.
 It provides information about a task the user is engaged in.

+>**Note:** MCDUserActivity instances have a size limit of 100KB, above which they cannot be published.

 ## Properties

 ### activityId